junior-devleague/python/schools/kalani-high-school/intro-to-python-apr-may-2018.md

 * Students did a short presentation about the Python program
 * Students talked about what they learned so far and gave feedback about the program
 * Students worked on Python dictionary and loops assignment for the rest of class

+## Week 7

+### Class Recap 4/14/18:
+Format of class was as follows:
+* Reviewed and lived coded solutions for the Python dictionary and loops assignment
+* Fixed a problem where students could not import JSON files on all raspberry pi's
+* Briefly went over requirements of final project

+### Class Recap 4/16/18
+Format of class was as follows:
+* Went over requirements of final project in depth
+* Had students choose dataset to use for the final(aggricultural related)
+* Students worked in groups of 2-3 until end of class

+## Week 8

+### Class Recap 4/21/18
+Format of class was as follows:
+* Students worked for 25-30 minutes on final
+* Went to each group and had them show and explain to me how they incorporated loops and conditionals into their final
+* Principal talked to the class for 10-15 minutes
+* Round table till the end of class